 Little Mix: Will They Finally Break America?
-[Opinion]

 Afterward, Little Mix’s European leg of their Glory Days Tour will begin on May 24, 2017, in Berlin, Germany.

-Meanwhile, although they are currently on tour, there are some expectations that Little Mix could show up in the U.K. around February 22.
-At that time, Little Mix might accept an award for the 2017 Brit Awards.
+Meanwhile, although they are currently on tour, there are some expectations that Little Mix could show up in the U.K. on February 22.
+Little Mix might accept an award at the 2017 Brit Awards.

-Currently, Little Mix is in the running for Best British Group, Best British Single for “Shoutout To My Ex,” and Best British Artist Video for their song “Hair.”
+Little Mix is in the running for Best British Group, Best British Single for “Shoutout To My Ex,” and Best British Artist Video for their song “Hair.”

-Well Little Mix performed at the 2016 Brit Awards, they will not be performing at this year’s ceremony.
+Little Mix performed at the 2016 Brit Awards, but they will not be performing at this year’s ceremony.
 It is also unclear if all of the members of Little Mix will show up to accept an award if they win it.

 Unfortunately, if Little Mix does go to the 2017 Brit Awards, they may have an awkward interaction with one of the band members’ exes.

-Although he did not participate in the 2016 Brit Awards, this year, Perrie Edwards’ ex-boyfriend Zayn Malik will be showing up to potentially accept an award.
+Although he did not participate in the 2016 Brit Awards, this year, Perrie Edwards’ ex-boyfriend, Zayn Malik, will be showing up to potentially accept an award.

 In another twist of fate, Zayn Malik and Little Mix will be competing in the same category for Best British Single.